Deccan wars: Aftermath of the war

-Marathas expanded their territory to include Malwa after the Battle of Delhi and Battle of Bhopal in 1737.
+The Marathas expanded their territory to include Malwa after the Battle of Delhi and Battle of Bhopal in 1737.
 By 1757, the Maratha Empire had reached Delhi.

-The Mughal empire was split into regional kingdoms, with the Nizam of Hyderabad, Nawab of Oudh and Nawab of Bengal quick to assert the nominal independence of their lands.
-Anxious to divert the Marathas away from his Deccan strongholds, and to save himself from the Mughal emperor of North India's hostile attempts to suppress his independence, the Nizam encouraged the Marathas to invade Malwa and the northern Indian territories of the Mughal empire.
-The Nizam says that he could use the Marathas to his own advantage in the Maasir-i Nizami:
+The Mughal empire was split into regional kingdoms, with the Nizam of Hyderabad, Nawab of Oudh, and Nawab of Bengal quick to assert the nominal independence of their lands.
+Anxious to divert the Marathas away from his Deccan strongholds, and to save himself from the Mughal emperor of North India's hostile attempts to suppress his independence, the Nizam encouraged the Marathas to invade Malwa and the North Indian territories of the Mughal Empire.
+In the Maasir-i Nizami, the Nizam writes that he could use the Marathas to his own advantage:

-"I consider all this army (Marathas) as my own and I will get my work done through them.
+I consider all this army (Marathas) as my own and I will get my work done through them.
 It is necessary to take our hands off Malwa.
-God willing, I will enter into an understanding with them and entrust the Mulukgiri(raiding) on that side of the Narmada to them."
+God willing, I will enter into an understanding with them and entrust the Mulukgiri (raiding) on that side of the Narmada to them.

-The Mughal–Maratha Wars had a significant impact on the political and social landscape of India.
-The wars weakened both the Mughal and Maratha empires, paving the way for European colonial powers to establish themselves in India.
+The Mughal–Maratha wars had a significant impact on the political and social landscape of India.
+The wars weakened both the Mughal and Maratha Empires, paving the way for European colonial powers to establish themselves in India.
 The wars also contributed to the decline of the Mughal Empire, which was already facing internal political and economic challenges.
-The Marathas, on the other hand, emerged as a major power in India, and their influence continued to grow in the following centuries.
+The Marathas, on the other hand, emerged as a major power in India, and their influence continued to grow in the 1700s.